uedaMT/isoISG/README.md

 A UCSC browser is available: https://genome.ucsc.edu/s/UEDA/isoISG<br><br>

-If you're interested in our research, we recommend checking out the abstract or full paper for an overview of our main findings.
+If you're interested in our research, please check out our full paper for an overview of our main findings.
 Thank you for visiting our repository!